furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   'It’s bad in there.
-There’s a parking underneath, full of tacsis all burned and banged and the walls are all black and broken.‘
+There’s a parking underneath, full of tacsis all burned and banged and the walls are all black and broken.'

   Badney told the Moon Gang never to go into a building where you could see the wires in the walls.
-Not the weavable rope wires or the brightly coloured braiding wires but the fat wire -- thicker than fingers -- that held everything together, the rusted wire that poked from the top of the fallen buildings, that only the Dead of the old world had known how to bend as they would.
+Not the weavable rope wires or the brightly coloured braiding wires but the fat wire -- thicker than fingers --- that held everything together, the rusted wire that poked from the top of the fallen buildings, that only the Dead of the old world had known how to bend as they would.
 But Gethen made the River Gang go to the White